 '''

-{OPTSTATES list_of_optstates}

-{LOWEST nlowest}

-END
+CTHRES coupling threshold

 '''

-The selection of the excited states to be coupled consists of two steps.
-First, a number of reference states are selected.
-As a default, the nlowest (default: 10) lowest excited states present on the fragment file for the first subsystem are considered.
-If the keyword OPTSTATES is given, only those excited states of the first subsystem are considered as reference states that are given in the list_of_optstates (numbers of states separated by blanks).
 Second, all excitations of all subsystems (present on the fragment TAPE21 files) with an excitation energy that differs by less than coupling_threshold (to be given in units of eV; default: 30 eV) from one of the reference states are selected to be included in the coupling.
 Note that additional excited states of system 1 may be included here.

+COUPLBLOCK

-If COUPLBLOCK is specified in the input, all coupling_threshold is also applied to select pairs of states for which couplings are calculated.
-I.e., couplings are not calculated if the two particular states to be coupled differ in energy by more than coupling_threshold.
+If COUPLBLOCK is specified in the input, all couplings between all of these local excited states are included.
+Otherwise (default), the coupling_threshold is also applied to select pairs of states for which couplings are calculated.
+I.e., couplings are not calculated if the two particular states to be coupled differ in energy by more than coupling threshold.